thejrummer/thejrummer.github.io/_compositions/2comp.md

 ---
 title: "closure"
-excerpt: "performance of closure//
+excerpt: "performance of closure //

-performed by Jarrett Thompson//
+performed by Jarrett Thompson //

 click image below to watch